 One of Virginia’s most beautiful seasons is upon us, and you must get out and enjoy the view.
 Take your scenic drive, but also incorporate one or two of these 10 free things to do this fall.
 Your weekends are going to be amazing!

-1B.
-The Callands Festival in Callands, Virginia was named a Local Legacy of American Folk Life and Culture by the Library of Congress in 2000.
+1. The Callands Festival in Callands, Virginia was named a Local Legacy of American Folk Life and Culture by the Library of Congress in 2000.
 Join in the fun with reenactors representative of both the Revolutionary and Civil Wars, musicians, artisans, and guided tours of the historic buildings.
 Traditional foods will be available, as will beautifully handcrafted items.
-It’s happening October 5!
+It’s happening the first Saturday of October!

 2. The Booker T. Washington National Monument in Hardy marks the birthplace, early life and emancipation of educator, esteemed orator and presidential advisor, Booker T. Washington.
-September 21 is a special event, Harvest Time of 1863, which will portray tobacco plantation life during the harvest.
-Interpretive programs, craft demonstrations, horse-drawn wagon rides and fun for the children are all included in this free event.
+The third Saturday in September is Harvest Time of 1864, which will portray tobacco plantation life during the harvest.
+Interpretive programs, craft demonstrations, horse-drawn wagon rides and fun for the children are all included.

 3. Visit Westmoreland Berry Farm in Colonial Beach.
 Acres of Rappahannock River frontage are perfect for picnics and bird watching.
 The kids will enjoy a play area just for them, as well as the antics of the skywalking goats.
 Give the goats a nibble from the pulley feeder system; they love it!
 Westmoreland is a pick-your-own farm offering fall raspberries and pumpkins.
 Hitch a ride on the hay wagon to head to the fields.
-The only fee incurred at the farm is the rate for pick-your-own products or any cafe purchases you choose to make.
+The only fees incurred at the farm are for pick-your-own products and cafe purchases.

-5. Day at the Point is a free fall festival now in its 16th year.
-Held October 5 in Lynchburg at Point of Honor, an 1815 Federal style mansion, the festivities include living history, kids games and activities, craft vendors, period music, candle making, beekeeping, blacksmithing, open hearth cooking, farm animals, and free tours of the 1815 historic home.
-Delicious food will be available for purchase, including Brunswick stew, barbecue, hot dogs, and homemade baked goods.
-Green thumbs may want to purchase special Point of Honor bulbs ready for fall planting.
+4. Day at the Point is an annual fall festival held the first Saturday of October in Lynchburg at Point of Honor, an 1815 Federal style mansion.
+The festivities include living history, kids games and activities, craft vendors, period music, candle making, beekeeping, blacksmithing, open hearth cooking, farm animals, and free tours of the home.
+Food will be available for purchase, including Brunswick stew, barbecue, hot dogs, and homemade baked goods.

 Richmond Folk Festival